zusei/whitepaper/05_Strategic_Roadmap/05_1_Phase_1_Genesis_Singapore.md

 * **Q2 Focus:** **Bugis & Haji Lane.** (Targeting the Gen-Z / Creative crowd).
 * **Q3 Focus:** **Orchard Road.** (Targeting the Tourist / High-Value Shopper).

-By clustering merchants, we create **"Energy Zones"** where users can hop from a cafe to a lunch spot to a gym, earning $Z-WATTs at every step.
+By clustering merchants, we create **"Energy Zones"** where users can hop from a cafe to a lunch spot to a gym, earning ZPs at every step.

 ---